Years ago, I worked with a woman who had a teenage daughter who had dropped out of school, slept all day, and refused to leave her basement.

 An obsession with social media

 While Instagram was named the worst app for mental health by the Royal Society for Public Health in the U.K., I’d also caution any parent whose kid is spending a lot of time on Snapchat.
 They may argue it’s how they communicate with friends, but if they’re taking pride in long-running streaks, my advice is to be wary!
-In my experience, those streaks are addictive and cause significant stress and anxiety.
+In my experience, those streaks are addictive and cause stress and anxiety.
 More important, if your kid keeps their phone in their room at night, you can be guaranteed it’s messing with their sleep.
 If you’re concerned about your kid’s smartphone use, read Lesson #5.

 The tip of the iceberg